Employee / Labor Relations

 - How do overtime work considerations, use of annual and sick leave, and workers' compensation requirements impact the arrangement?

-- What review will be conducted to ensure that the telecommuting arrangement is achieving what it was designed to achieve and the provisions and conditions of the telecommuting agreement are being complied with?
+- What review will be conducted to ensure that the flexible work arrangement is achieving what it was designed to achieve and the provisions and conditions of the flexible work agreement are being complied with?

 This policy does not apply to situations where employees work at home on an incidental or occasional basis for various reasons (e.g., to complete regular assignments or special projects that require concentration and fewer interruptions).
 These alternate work site situations can be approved by an employee's department on a case by case basis.

 Beginning in fall 2021 and consistent with pre-pandemic curriculum needs, schedules and practices, the University expects USF faculty, many of whom have already been teaching on site, to provide in-person rather than remote instruction starting Aug.
 23. Any exceptions to schedules must be approved by the faculty member’s Chair and Dean of the College.